 Tier two captures enabled outcomes where transformation was a necessary but not sufficient condition.
 Tier three captures optionality — capabilities that do not yet generate revenue but create strategic options.
 Most organizations only measure tier one and dramatically undercount transformation value.
 Tier two typically represents two to four times the value of tier one in mature transformation programs.

 Operational efficiency gains are the most tangible and defensible category of transformation ROI because they are measurable against a clear baseline.
 The key is selecting metrics that matter to the business, not metrics that are easy to collect.
+Deloitte research suggests that enterprises with mature digital capabilities achieve 25-30% higher revenue per employee than industry averages.
 Throughput per employee captures whether technology is genuinely amplifying human productivity.
 Error rates and rework percentages reveal whether digital processes are more reliable than manual ones.
 Time-to-market for new products or features measures organizational agility — the ability to respond to competitive pressure and customer demand.

 Customer resolution time tracks whether technology investments are translating into improved service quality.
 The common mistake is treating operational efficiency as the entirety of transformation ROI.
 Efficiency gains are real and valuable, but they plateau.
 A 30% improvement in processing speed is significant; a 60% improvement is exceptional; further gains face diminishing returns.
 Strategic value — the ability to do things that were previously impossible — is where transformation generates compounding returns.